-To get the very best performance from your ZCG Scalar mobile antenna, we provide the following important installation advice.
-The general principles explained here apply to our entire range of vehicle mount antennas :
+To ensure the performance of your ZCG vehicle mount/mobile antenna is as stated, we provide the following important installation advice.
+The general principles explained here apply to our entire range of vehicle mount antennas including:

 - AM/FM Radio Receive antennas.

-ZCG Scalar supply an “Installation Guide” with every antenna.
+ZCG supply an “Installation Guide” with every antenna.

 Selecting the antenna mount position